Collect and Display Airbrake Error Metrics with Ruby

 BarChart

-Use this class to build a textual bar chart from a list of couples [label, value].
+Use this class to build a textual bar chart from a list of pairs [label, value].

 1